freqctl/freqbot/README.md

-Here’s a simple README template for your repository:

----

 # Freqtrade Strategies Repository

 This repository is created for **Freqtrade strategies**, focusing on **backtesting**, **hyperoptimization**, and **FreqAI** modes.
 It includes various strategies developed for both **Binance** and **Bybit** futures trading.